Skip to content

 Supplemental Insurance

-Aflac is known for its workplace employee benefits and supplemental insurance that adds a level of protection against health care costs that may go beyond the scope of your existing plan.
+Supplemental insurance that adds a level of protection against health care costs that may go beyond the scope of your existing plan.

-Essentially, it covers the gaps that health insurance leaves behind like deductibles, copays, and other related expenses.
+It covers the gaps that health insurance leaves behind like deductibles, copays, and other related expenses.

 Open a Health Savings Account